Payment Terms Clause For Your Terms and Conditions

 From there, you can begin to draft your payment terms.

-You should look at any legal regulations where you operate or where your customers might be located.
-You can also look at terms and conditions from similar websites to serve as an example for your payment terms.
+Remember to consider legal regulations where you operate and where your customers are located, and look at terms from similar websites as examples for your payment terms.

 Examples of Payment Terms

-Below we have listed the most common payment terms you may want to add to your terms and conditions agreement.
+Below are the most common payment terms you may want to add to your terms and conditions agreement.

 When Payments Are Due, Subscriptions, and Invoicing

-The first thing customers will want to know is when payments are due once they see the price for a product or service.
+The first thing customers want to know once they see a price for a product or service is when payments are due.

-If you have an online shop, payments might be due upon purchase; in other cases, you might not take the payment out until the product ships.
+For online shops, payments might be due upon purchase, or you might not take the payment out until the product ships — include this information directly in your payment terms.

-By offering both options in your payment terms, you can meet the preferences and budgets of various types of customers.
+By offering both options in your payment terms, you can meet the preferences and budgets of various customers.

 Invoices

-If your business has an invoicing model, your payment terms should also include what to expect for invoicing.
+If your business has an invoicing model, your payment terms should also include what to expect for invoicing, like:

-This should all be clear in your payment terms section of your terms and conditions.
+Write this information clearly in the payment terms section of your terms and conditions.

 What Payment Methods You Accept

-You may also add a widget that allows customers to pay through services like PayPal.
+• Third-party services: You may have a widget that allows customers to pay through services like PayPal.

 What Currencies You Accept

-Currency is another issue that arises when the question of acceptable payment methods comes up.
+Another issue that arises when the question of acceptable payment methods comes up is what currencies your business accepts.

-Some web hosts, like Shopify, will automatically convert currency based on the customer’s country of origin.
-WordPress also has a currency converter.
+Some web hosts, like Shopify and WordPress, have features to automatically convert currency based on the customer’s country of origin.

-If this isn’t an option for you, you’ll need to decide what currencies you can accept.
+If this isn’t an option for you, determine what currencies you can accept and list them.

-Many businesses that ship goods will limit their customer base to specific countries when just starting out to avoid shipping costs.
-In these cases, you will likely only accept one type of currency.
+When just starting out, many businesses that ship goods limit their customer base to specific countries — if this is your case, you may only accept one type of currency.

-Incentives and offers can be part of your terms and conditions, but make sure to be clear about limitations.
-For example, be sure to include if there’s an expiration date.
+Incentives and offers can be part of your terms and conditions, but be clear about limitations and say if there’s an expiration date.

-Store or rewards cards for qualifying customers may be included in payment terms, with an explanation of how to apply and what kind of customers are eligible.
+Include information about store or rewards cards for qualifying customers in your payment terms, and explain how to apply and what kind of customers are eligible.

-Even with autopay, sometimes payments get missed.
-Sometimes the payment method will be expired or won’t have sufficient funds.
+Even with autopay, payments can get missed, the customer payment method may expire, or they may not have sufficient funds.

-Often, this is an easy fix for customers.
-Though in some cases, it could take days.
+While this is often an easy fix for customers, in some cases, it could take days.

-You may save that as a last resort and implement late payment fees after a certain period instead.
+• Implementing late payment fees after a certain period

-No customer likes to suffer penalties for late payments, and no business wants to implement them; but it’s essential to have clear and firm rules for all potential occurrences, even those that are less than ideal.
+No customer likes to suffer penalties for late payments, and no business wants to implement them, but it’s essential to have clear, firm rules for all occurrences, even those that aren’t ideal.

 Best Practices for Adding a Payment Terms Clause to Your Terms and Conditions

-Knowing what to include in your terms and conditions is one thing.
-However, knowing how to define those payment terms is another — and often more complex — art form.
+Knowing what to include in your terms and conditions is one thing, but knowing how to define payment terms is another, so I’ve included best practices to keep in mind in the next section.

 Use Succinct Language

-If you use straightforward language, customers are more likely to read thoroughly and understand your payment terms clearly.
+If you use straightforward language in your payment terms, customers are more likely to read them and thoroughly and understand them.

 Be Polite

-There’s no need to be aggressive with your payment terms.
-You are laying down the law but can do so in a polite and understanding tone.
+There’s no need to be aggressive — you’re laying down the law but can do so in a polite and understanding tone.

 Assume your customers intend to abide by these payment terms, even if unexpected issues might occur.